-Charon Manager [SSP] 5.0.1 × If the management password has perform the following steps: Login SSH Enter the IP address of your C instance in the IP address fiel Leave the Password field em Please enter IP address and password to login Agent to manage Charon emulator.
-For cloud instances enable the configuration (select ON).
-Set to OFF if connected to loc can generally be used if key-b enabled on the target system.
-IP address: Change to the SSH tab to fill in information if the SSH tunnel I Password: If the management password has perform the following steps: SSH tunnel: OFF 🗸 Enter the IP address of your C the IP address field.
-Enter the Charon-SSP manag Enable the SSH tunnel configu Connect Cancel communication across a publi a secure VPN connection (key required).
-If the SSH tunnel is enabled, of fill in the required information s not yet been set,
+If the management password has not yet been set, perform the following steps:

+- Enter the IP address of your Charon-SSP host instance in the IP address field. - Leave the Password field empty. - For cloud instances enable the SSH tunnel configuration (select ON).
+Set to OFF if connected to localhost.
+The SSH tunnel can generally be used if key-based SSH login is enabled on the target system. - Change to the SSH tab to fill in the required information if the SSH tunnel has been enabled.
-Charon Manager [SSP] 5.0.1

-Login SSH

-Username: 💡

-Private key: ····

-Passphrase: 8

-Server port: 22 💡

-Connect Cancel
+If the management password has already been set, perform the following steps:

+- Enter the IP address of your Charon-SSP instance in the IP address field. - Enter the Charon-SSP management password. - Enable the SSH tunnel configuration for communication across a public network unless you use a secure VPN connection (key-based SSH login required). - If the SSH tunnel is enabled, change to the SSH tab to fill in the required information there.